pad

 Signed,

 While there have been a few reports of people getting sick on board a cruise ship, it is more the exception than the rule.
-Cruise ships are regularly inspected by the Center for Disease Control (see CDC at www.cdc.gov).
+Cruise ships are regularly inspected by the Center for Disease Control (www.cdc.gov).

-Since 1975, and in cooperation with the cruise industry, the CDC had established the Vessel Sanitation Program.
-The program inspects ships with foreign itineraries to maintain sanitation levels on cruise ships, provide a healthy environment, and lower the risk of gastrointestinal disease outbreaks.
-Cruise ships are rated on water quality, food storage, preparation and handling, general cleanliness, and much more.
-Click on the link below for a complete list.
+The CDC has established the Vessel Sanitation Program (VSP).
+The VSP program inspects ships with foreign itineraries in order to maintain sanitation levels on cruise ships, provide a healthy environment, and lower the risk of gastrointestinal disease outbreaks.
+CDC inspectors examine cruise ship medical facilities, potable water systems, swimming pools and spas, galleys and dining rooms, child activity centers, hotel accommodations, ventilation systems, and common areas of the ship.

-Unannounced inspections take place twice a year, and the CDC publishes the results, known as the "Green Sheet".
+Unannounced inspections take place twice a year, and the CDC publishes the results, known as the "Green Sheet."
 Scores can range from 1 to 100, with 86 being the minimal acceptable level.
-Click on the link below for their latest sanitation inspection results.